We are mere days away from Valentine’s Day and I must share a brief confession.

 2. Your church has a singles ministry, but it’s combined with the college ministry, which creates opportunities for conversations like this:

 Student: “My roommate bought a microwave for our dorm room.
 I love being a freshman!”

 Single: “My 401K is underperforming.” = +2 points

-4. Your church has a singles ministry but it’s the dreaded quad, combining college, single adults, divorce recovery and retired widowers that refuse to move to Florida. = +4 points
+4. Your church has a singles ministry, but it’s the dreaded quad, combining college, single adults, divorce recovery and retired widowers who refuse to move to Florida. = +4 points

 7. At church, people give you weird looks if you refuse to sit in the “singles” section of the sanctuary. = +1 point